mgsium/SolFrontend/README.md

 Sol is a web app for creating and sharing short-form, interactive lessons.
 Visit www.learnwithsol.com.

-This repository contains the frontend React-Typescript application which uses [the Sol backend api](https://github.com/mgsium/SolBackend) for backend functionality.
+This repository contains the frontend React-Typescript application which uses [the Sol api](https://github.com/mgsium/SolBackend) for backend functionality.

 #### Contributors
 <a href="https://github.com/mgsium/SolFrontend/graphs/contributors">